Jair-F/Smart-Pixel/README.md

 **The BackEnd is written entirely in C++.
 The Webinterface/Website is written in HTML, styled with CSS, the dynamic updates of the Website are written in JavaScript**

-Heres a demonstration how the clients are syncronized one to each other.
-If we change something at one client it automaticaly also changes it on the other client!
+Here is a demonstration how the clients are syncronized with each other.
+If a parameter is changed at one client, the other client is updated directly!

 [![Project Demo](https://img.youtube.com/vi/sIVptSRVPj8/0.jpg)](https://youtube.com/watch?v=sIVptSRVPj8)